Sunspot Solar Observatory Evacuated By FBI With No Reason Given, Conspiracy Theorists Think It’s Aliens

 Seven days since the sudden closure, observatory workers and postal workers are still not back to work, and no one is saying why, according to KOAT-TV (Albuquerque).
 The FBI and the Postal Service are either keeping mum or denying any knowledge of the incident.

-The agency that manages the observatory, the Association of University for Research in Astronomy (AURA), is also keeping quiet.
+The agency that manages the observatory, the Association of Universities for Research in Astronomy (AURA), is also keeping quiet.
 On the observatory’s website, the association said that the telescope will reopen “soon.”

 “With the excitement this closure has generated, we hope you will come and visit us when we do reopen.”